All India Konkani Parishad: History

 The Konkani Parishad was launched when India's struggle for freedom was at its peak.
-The organisation was founded by the late Madhav Manjunath Shanbhague of Kumta, Karnataka, on 8 July 1939.
+The organization was founded on July 8, 1939 by the late Madhav Manjunath Shanbhague of Kumta—then under the Bombay Presidency, now in Karnataka.
 It shifted to Goa, the homeland of Konkani, in 1961 when the territory was liberated from Portuguese rulers.
 At present, it functions from Goa as the national apex body to which 16 regional/local associations are affiliated and works for the development of Konkani language, literature, culture, education, etc. across the country.